 So, if you’re confused about exactly what those rules are, you’re not alone.

 Don’t panic—attorney and HIPAA specialist, Gina Campanella, Esq., FACHE, has your back.
-During her upcoming online training session on Tuesday, April 14th at 1pm ET, you’ll receive a step-by-step breakdown of HIPAA changes and what you need to do to comply.
+During her online training session, you’ll receive a step-by-step breakdown of HIPAA changes and what you need to do to comply.
 Gina will clearly explain—in plain-English—exactly how you can compliantly communicate with patients, family members, and other individuals.

 - Pin down your obligation to inform family members in the same house of COVID-19 infection